mailpace/mailpace.js/README.md

 ## Documentation

-See https://docs.ohmysmtp.com/integrations/node for detailed documentation and all options
+See `[the /docs folder](https://github.com/ohmysmtp/ohmysmtp.js/docs)`for documentation and options

+To regenerate the documentation, run `yarn docs:md`

 ## Issues, Support & Contributions